LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 Here's the list of topics that we'll cover below:
 - Will create the CRUD for activities.
+- Will show activities for company owners and allow making CRUD actions for administrator users for every company.
 - Will add authorization for activities using Policies.
 - Will write tests.